sph-mn/sph-sc-lib/readme.md

 }
 ```

-uses two hidden local variables: memreg_register, an array for addresses, and memreg_index, the next index.
+introduces two local variables: memreg_register, an array for addresses, and memreg_index, the next index.
+memreg_init size must be a static value

 ## memreg_named
 ``sph/memreg.c`` also contains a *_named variant that supports multiple concurrent registers identified by name